arav06/aws-ccp/Notes.md

 Most open-source operating systems such as Linux are charged by the second, for a minimum of 1 minute.
 Windows is charged by the hour

-### Reserved Instances(RI)
+### Reserved

 For a server which will be running for a long time such as 1 year or 3 years

+Save upto 75%

+Best for stead apps whose resource usage is known

+We can resell unused reserved instances in the Reserved Instance Marketplace

 Changes the billing model to a complete/partial/up front

-In an RI, if we purchase a system, then IT WILL BE A PERMANENT ACTION
+If we purchase a instance, then IT WILL BE A PERMANENT ACTION

-RI IS A BILLING MODEL

-AWS offers Standard RIs for 1-year or 3-year terms
+AWS offers 1 year or 3 years terms

 ### Spot